 Child Neurology Continuity Clinic

-The Child Neurology continuity clinic was established to provide the best possible patient care and resident education in a hospital-based general child neurology clinic setting.
-Continuity of patient care and resident autonomy are high priority, and as such residents work with a consistent faculty member and serves as the primary neurologist and decision-maker for their patients.
+The Child Neurology continuity clinic aims to provide the best possible patient care while delivering high quality resident education in a general child neurology clinic setting.
+Continuity of patient care and resident autonomy are high priorities, and to achieve these goals, residents work with a consistent faculty member and serve as the primary neurologist and decision-maker for their patients.
 In addition, the residents are encouraged to start their weekly child neurology continuity clinic in their second year of Pediatrics, thus allowing for 4 years of clinic exposure.

 New Golisano Children’s Hospital